Alan Dawa Dolma: 2007–2010: Voice of Earth, My Life and Japan Premium Best and More

 In April 2006, Alan distinguished herself from roughly 40,000 hopefuls when Avex Trax held auditions throughout Chinese cities that year.
 After graduating with excellence a year later, she became Avex's first signed artist from China and moved to Tokyo, Japan in September 2007.
-In November 2007, her first Japanese single "Ashita e no Sanka" was released.
+In November, her first Japanese single "Ashita e no Sanka" was released.
+She received three months of formal training in the Japanese language but became fluent within two years by practicing on her own.
+Avex hoped that she could help the label scale both Japanese and Chinese markets.

 In May 2008, Alan released Shiawase no Kane/Ai Jiushi Shou and all profits from the songs were donated to the Red Cross to help the victims of the Sichuan earthquake in her home province.
 A later Japanese single titled Gunjō no Tani was also dedicated to the people of Sichuan.

 In June 2008, Alan sang the theme song "Natsukashii Mirai (Longing Future)" for NHK's Save the Future special TV programs which raised awareness of the environment nationwide.
 Beginning with this song, which was themed on earth, Alan's next five Japanese singles each dealt with a traditional Buddhist element from the Japanese Godai or Tibetan Bön.

 Chosen to sing the theme songs (Xin Zhan: Red Cliff and Chibi: Da Jiangdong Qu) of the two-episode Chinese blockbuster Red Cliff, Alan performed at the Cannes Film Festival in May 2008.
 The Japanese versions, "Red Cliff (Shin-Sen)" and "Kuon no Kawa", were recorded for the films' showings in Japan.

 In April 2009 Alan's ninth single "Kuon no Kawa" [River of Eternity] reached No. 3, the highest chart placement ever for a Chinese artist in Japan.

 Alan held her first Japan tour in January 2010, taking in Tokyo, Nagoya and Osaka.

 On 3 February 2010, Alan released a double A-side single, "Diamond/Over the Clouds".
 "Diamond" was used as the second closing to the anime Inuyasha: The Final Act.
 While "Over the Clouds" was used as the theme song for the PSP video game, God Eater.

 On 23 July 2010 Alan performed with a symphonic orchestra at Shibuya Orchard Hall, performing 23 songs in multiple languages.
 She also began using Twitter to communicate directly with fans.